XVS Bridge

 Supported Transfer Paths

 The bridge supports transfers between all network pairs, providing users with enhanced flexibility and interoperability across blockchain ecosystems.
-The supported transfer paths include:

 The system consists of multiple contracts, including XVSBridgeAdmin, XVSProxySrc, XVSProxyDest, and XVS token contracts.